 Issue #3B- Pick up

-is permitted in the main parking lot from 2045- 2200 to ensure the safety of
+No vehicle traffic is permitted in the main parking lot from 2045- 2200 to ensure the safety of our cadets.

 In the event that the gate tot he compound is locked and no parking is available, parents are asked to use the municipal parking area between Surrey St E and Fountain St E. Please do not park in areas used by local businesses such as fast food restaurants between Wellington and Surrey.
 You are free to leave your vehicles there and walk up to the armoury if you wish to escort your child back to your vehicle.